 Colors That Calm Anxiety: A Deep Dive into Chromatic Psychology and SBD™ Technology in Healthcare

-The Biological Impact of Color Frequencies
+The Perceptual Impact of Color in Clinical Spaces

-Beyond "Medical White": The Rise of Enveloped Palettes
+Beyond "Medical White": The Rise of Enveloping Palettes

 The Power of Muted Earth Tones: